 The bar is named after the Harts brothers grandfather Vladimir Daskalof, a Bahaus artist (1930s), Ballearic painter, sculptor, designer and sailor (1940s-60s) who worked under the name ‘Daskal’.
 It will show a rare permanent exhibition of Daskal’s artworks, which have largely been in private collections until now.

-Bar Daskal will serve snacks and cold tapas dishes ranging from olives, almonds and crisps to chorizo Ibérico; Mojama (air dried tuna) with olive oil and hazelnuts; and a ‘Coca of the day’ (a type of Mallorquin cheese-less pizza).
-The wine list will be a mix of staples found at Barrafina and Parrillan, with some ‘by-the-glass surprises’ designed to match with light tapas dishes.
+Bar Daskal serves snacks and cold tapas dishes ranging from olives, almonds and crisps to chorizo Ibérico; Mojama (air dried tuna) with olive oil and hazelnuts; and a ‘Coca of the day’ (a type of Mallorquin cheese-less pizza).
+The wine list is a mix of staples found at Barrafina and Parrillan, with some ‘by-the-glass surprises’ designed to match with light tapas dishes.

-The main bar will be for walk-ins only but an upstairs private events space will be available to book from 1 July onwards for up to 25 people.
+The main bar is for walk-ins only but an upstairs private events space is available to book for up to 25 people.